azarnn/teamK8/README.md

 fmerge.ipynb to prepare file teamK8/data/daily_energy.csv.
 Then you can open and test file assay.ipynb.

-To test data preparation script ddprep.ipynb you need 112 data files block_0.csv .. block_111.csv
+To test data preparation script in file ddprep.ipynb you need 112 data files block_0.csv .. block_111.csv
 from dataset “Smart meters in London” (https://www.kaggle.com/jeanmidev/smart-meters-in-london) in folder teamK8/data/daily_dataset on your disk.